stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 The process is generally:

-1. Invoke an API method with an integer-by-reference _count_ to determine the size of the results (the data argument is `null`).
+1. Invoke an API method with an integer-by-reference _count_ to determine the size of the results, with the data argument set to `null`.

 2. Allocate the data or array accordingly.